-The College operates a Short-Term Loan Program designed to provide assistance to students who need small amounts of money for a brief period for registration costs or for emergency purposes.
-A limited amount of money is available in this fund.
-Loans are repayable within 60 days.
+The College operates a Short-Term Loan Program designed to provide assistance to students who need small amounts of money for a brief period for registration costs or for emergency purposes, A limited amount of money is available in this fund.
+Loans are repayable within the academic term in which the loan is made.
 A \$2.00 processing fee is assessed each loan approved under the Short-Term Loan Program.